 Vegan Oatmeal Raisin Cookies

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.
-Prep your flax egg by combining 1 tablespoon of ground flax with 2 tablespoon of water.
+Prep your flax egg by combining 1 tbsp of ground flax with 2 tbsp of water.
 Mix well.
 Then set aside for 5 minutes to allow to thicken.

 - In a stand mixer fitted with the paddle attachment, cream the butter, brown sugar, and granulated sugar on medium speed until fluffy, about 2 minutes.
 Add the flax egg, vanilla, and molasses and mix until smooth, scraping down the sides as needed.